kevinfiol/yokan/README.md

 // modify your object as you normally would user.name = 'rafael';

-// will throw on invalid assignments
+// the object will throw on invalid assignments
 // throws "Error: .profile.password failed validation"
 user.profile.password = '1234';
 ```